Onoddil/Onoddil.github.io/galaxy_evolution/galaxy_counts.md

 - Conversion from units of $$h^3\,\mathrm{Mpc}^{-3}$$ and $$M^* - 5\log_{10}(h)$$ using $$h=0.7$$
 - $$M^*_0$$translated from $$z_0 = 0.1$$ to $$z=0$$
 - Uncertainties on $$\alpha$$ set manually due to fixed value
+- "Red" and "blue" galaxies split by a colour cut (equation 3)

 Beare et al. (2019, ApJ, 873, 78)